mongodb/mongo-php-library/src/Codec/architecture.md

 encode and decode values in arrays and `stdClass` instances, respectively.
 When encoding or decoding an object, `ObjectCodec` only handles public properties of the object and ignores private and protected properties.

-## Codec Libraries

-The `CodecLibrary` class is able to combine several `Decoder`, `Encoder`, and `Codec` instances into a single codec.
-When decoding or encoding a value, the library will use the first instance that supports the value.
-This allows for easier composition of codecs.
-A `Decoder`, `Encoder`, or `Codec` implementation may choose to implement the `KnowsCodecLibrary` interface.
-In this case, when the codec is added to a library, the library is injected into the instance using the `attachCodecLibrary` method.
-This allows the codec to use the library to decode or encode values.

 ## Future Work

 ### Using Codecs